SoftwareCornwall/SWC-Themes/README.md

-# Software Cornwall Wordpress Themes
+# Software Cornwall Wordpress Theme

-The WordPress theme for the Software Cornwall website, with updates to remove plugin dependencies and unused theme features.
+The WordPress theme for the Software Cornwall website, with 2020 updates to remove plugin dependencies and unused theme features.

 ## Using this code